melodyhsu47/melodyhsu47.github.io/compfab-2025/final.md

 filename: final.md
 ---
 ### Final Report (12/5/2025)
+The code for the `Stippling` class, the main class that performs the algorithms described below, can be found [here](https://github.com/melodyhsu47/CompFab-2025/blob/main/stippling.py).
+The main driver code can be found [here](https://github.com/melodyhsu47/CompFab-2025/blob/main/image_processing.py).
+The Processing code that generates the final lines can be found [here](https://github.com/melodyhsu47/CompFab-2025/blob/main/path_drawing.pde).
 The aim of this project is to reproduce any input image of any format as an image drawn from a single, continuous line.
 The output is generated using a two-step process which is written in a combination of Python and Processing.
 The final output is intended to be laser-etched into a laser-safe material.